dakotarawlings/dakota_data_science_projects/README.md

 * Wrote a feed forward neural network model-building library from scratch in C++
 * Used pibind11 to build a wrapper for the C++ library to create a python DLL
-* Tested the library by using it to build a model to classify images of handwritten charachters (trained using the MNIST dataset)
+* Tested the library by using it to build a model to classify images of handwritten characters (trained using the MNIST dataset)
 * Used the model to build a charachter identifier webapp from scratch in python, flask, javascript, html, and css
 * Deployed web app on Heroku: https://char-recognition-cpp.herokuapp.com/